mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

    ``on_completed`` methods.
 AntEvents application code only needs to be concerned with the overall structure of the data flow.

-AntEvents achives this simplicity by providing a level of indirection in the programming model.
-The AntEvents code actually generates the appliation by connecting and configuring the requested components.
-The filter abstraction used by the appliation programmer is much higher level than the procedural abstractions used in an async/await application.
+AntEvents achieves this simplicity by providing a level of indirection in the programming model.
+The AntEvents code actually generates the application by connecting and configuring the requested components.
+The filter abstraction used by the application programmer is at a much higher level than the procedural abstractions used in an async/await application.